-- The Risk Management Group will report annually to the Finance and Performance Management Cabinet Committee (F&PMCC) to update the Risk Management Strategy.
-F&PMCC will receive quarterly updates from the Risk Management Group. - The Audit and Governance Committee will consider the effectiveness of risk management measures annually. - Management Board will consider progress on action plans on a quarterly basis. - Service plans will include operational risks and action plans.
+- The Risk Management Group, via the S151 Officer, will report annually to the Audit and Governance Finance and Performance Management Cabinet Committee to update the Risk Management Strategy.
+The Audit and Governance Committee F&PMCC will receive regular (at least quarterly) risk updates from the Risk Management Group. - The Audit and Governance Committee will consider the effectiveness of risk management measures annually. - Management Board will consider progress on action plans on a quarterly basis.
+The S151 Officer will be the risk conduit between the Senior Management

+Team and the Risk Management Group.

+- Service plans will include operational risks and action plans.
 The Risk Management Group and the Corporate Governance Group will monitor and review the Corporate Risk Register. - Risk management training will be provided to Members, Directors, Champions and other senior managers, with the aim of ensuring that they have the appropriate skills necessary to identify, evaluate and control risks associated with the services they provide.
-Training will be provided through the Resources Directorate. - This strategy will be clearly communicated to members and staff and will be subject to review on an annual basis by the Risk Management Group.
+Training will be provided through Business Services..the Resources Directorate. - The Chief Internal Auditor will report annually to the Audit and Governance Committee on the adequacy and effectiveness of the Council's risk management, control and governance processes. - This strategy will be clearly communicated to members and staff and will be subject to review on an annual basis by the Risk Management Group.